Lady Wulinda: Biography

 The future Empress Mingde's father was the head of the Wulinda clan.
 After he led the clan to settle in the Jin capital Shangjing, it was arranged that his daughter would marry Wulu of the imperial family.
 Wulu was approximately 3 or 4 years old at the time.
 The young Lady Wulinda was reportedly clever, filial, and held in high-regard by members of her clan.
 After her marriage to Wulu, she also proved filial towards her in-laws.
 Husband and wife apparently had a good relationship, with Lady Wulinda managing the household and selecting new consorts for her husband, even after she gave birth to a son in 1146.
 The History of Jin reports that she fell ill once, so Wulu ordered medicine and did not leave her side for several days.

 During Emperor Xizong's reign, she counselled her husband to appear submissive and loyal.
 Following her advice, Wulu managed to cultivate a good relationship with Xizong, even when the latter became increasingly violent and dependent on alcohol.

 Digunai's reign

 When Digunai ascended the throne, he was similarly mistrustful of other male clan members, so Lady Wulinda advised her husband to send gifts frequently.
-When the family was in Jinan, Digunai summoned Lady Wulinda to Zhongdu.
+When the family was in Jinan, Digunai - who was known for sexually assaulting women from his clan - summoned Lady Wulinda to Zhongdu.

 Reasoning that Digunai would most likely kill Wulu if she committed suicide in Jinan, Lady Wulinda bade farewell to her husband, his servant, and her household, then left with Digunai's escort.
-On the journey to Zhongdu, the escort guarded her closely knowing that she did not want to meet Digunai, but 70 li from Zhongdu at Liangxiang, Lady Wulinda successfully killed herself.
+On the journey to Zhongdu, the escort guarded her closely knowing that she did not want to meet Digunai, but 70 li from Zhongdu at Liangxiang, Lady Wulinda killed herself.
 Wulu travelled to Liangxiang and buried her in Wanping County.